tstoegi/MicroWakeupper/README.md

 # About the microWakeupper board

+The microWakeupper board is the perfect add-on for your long running (battery powered) projects.

 The ESP supports different DeepSleep modes to reduce power consumption to a minimum.
 For more information check this doc: